urth-media/challenge-fullstack/README.md

 * Completeness: did you complete all the features?
 * Correctness: does the functionality behave in sensible, thought-out ways?
 * Maintainability: is the code it written in a clean, maintainable way?
-* Testing: is the system adequately tested?
+* Testability: is the system adequately tested?
 * Documentation: is the Web Application well-documented?

 ## Tips